rgbkrk/joern-docs/Getting-Started.md

 by loading the database into memory on script startup.
 However, it is highly recommended to access data via the neo4j server instead.
-The advantage of doing so is that the data is loaded only once for all scripts you may want to execute.
-Furthermore, you can benefit from neo4j's caching for increased speed.
+The advantage of doing so is that the data is loaded only once for all scripts you may want to execute allowing you to benefit from neo4j's caching for increased speed.

 To install the neo4j server, download version 1.9 from: